GlassBricks/typed-factorio/README.md

 ### The `global` table

-The `global` table is just a lua table which can have any shape the mod desires, so it is not defined in typed-factorio.
+The `global` table is a lua table which can have any shape, so it is not defined in typed-factorio.
 Instead, you can either:

 - add `declare const global: <Your type>` in a `.d.ts` file included in your project, to apply it project-wide, or
 - add `declare const global: {...}` to each module/file where needed.
-This way, you can also only define attributes that each module/file specifically uses.
+This way, you can define only attributes that each module/file specifically uses.

 ## Type features

-Here is a quick overview of type features:

-### Nullability
+### `nil`

-The types consistently use `undefined` to represent `nil`.
+`nil` is equivalent to `undefined`.

 A class attribute is marked as possibly undefined only if the _read_ type is possibly `nil`.
 For properties where `nil` is not possible on _read_, but possible on _write_, you can write `nil` by using `undefined!` or `myNullableValue!`, e.g. `controlBehavior.parameters = undefined!`.

 ### Parameter Variants

-Parameters with variants (with "additional fields can be specified depending on type ...") are defined as a union of all variants.
+Parameter tables with variants (having "additional attributes can be specified depending on type ...") are defined as a union of all variants.
 The type for a specific variant is prefixed with the variant name, or "Other" types variants without extra properties (e.g. `AmmoDamageTechnologyModifier`, `OtherTechnologyModifier`).

 ### Events

-Event IDs (`defines.events`) carry information about their event type and possible filters, which is used by the various methods on `script`.
+Event IDs (`defines.events`) carry information about their event type and filters, which is used by the various methods on `script`.
-You can pass a type parameter to `script.generate_event_name<T>()`, and it will return an `EventId` that holds type info of the event data.
+You can pass an event data type parameter to `script.generate_event_name<T>()`, and it will return a `CustomEventId` that holds type info of the event data.

 ### Array-like classes

-Classes that have an index operator, a length operator, and have an array-like structure, inherit from `(Readonly)Array`.
-These are `LuaInventory`, `LuaFluidBox`, `LuaTransportLine`.
+Classes that have an index operator, a length operator, and have an array-like structure, inherit from `(Readonly)Array` (these are `LuaInventory`, `LuaFluidBox`, `LuaTransportLine`).
 This allows you to use these classes like arrays, meaning having array methods, and `.length` translating to the lua length operator.
 However, this also means, like typescript arrays, they are **0-indexed, not 1-indexed**.

-### Table-or-array concepts, and "Read" variants
+### Read and write variants

-For table-or-array types (e.g. Position), there also are types such as `PositionTable` and `PositionArray` that refer to the table or array form.

-Table-or-array types will appear in Table form when known to be in a read position.
-This also applies to other concepts/types that have table-or-array attributes.

-For some concepts, there is also a special form for when it is used in a "read" position, where all table-or-array types are in Table form.
-These types are suffixed with `Read`, e.g. `ScriptPositionRead`, `BoundingBoxRead`.
+For concepts that can take a table or array form, the main type (e.g. `MapPosition`) defines the table form, and an `Array` suffix (e.g. `MapPositionArray`) defines the array form.
+Concepts in a "read" position will always be in the table form, and concepts in a "write" position may be either in table or array form (e.g. `MapPosition | MapPositionArray`).
+This is including within other concepts (e.g. in `ScriptArea`, via the `ScriptAreaWrite` type).

 ### Classes with subclasses